Click here to view related articles.

 Your buttons will typically behave like your links and on many websites, the Base Button Background colors will be the same as the Base Link Color and the Base Hover Color.
 However, if your website uses a different color scheme for buttons you may set that in these settings.

-You also have control over how the links behave on the calendar.
+Base Link Text Decoration: You also have control over how the links behave on the calendar.
 Are links on your website underlined when you load the page?
 If so, you would set the Base link text decoration to underline to ensure that the links are underlined by default.
-The Base hover text decoration controls whether or not the link gains an underline when hovered over by a visitor to the calendar.
-Very often, link settings are set to None for the Base link text decoration and Underline for the Base hover text decoration.

 Base Border Color: Used for the borders of objects on your web page and or your calendar.